bquillin12/bquillin12.github.io/index.md

 ## A little about me

-I am senior economist in the Global Macroeconomics team in the Development Prospects Group at the World Bank.
-Previously, I held research and operations positions covering economies in North America, Europe, Central Asia, and East Asia at the World Bank and the IMF and served as chief economist at a quant hedge fund.
-I have advised start-ups in the areas of investment management, impact investing, data analytics, and content development.
+I am the chief economist at Pfizer, where I set the in-house view on the macroeconomic landscape and provide economic consulting services across the firm, including applying econometric and machine learning methods to try and solve a wide variety of business problems.

-In terms of some specifics, I have spent over 10 years as a World Bank and IMF economist and currently am senior economist in the World Bank's Prospects Group, which is responsible for forecasting, modeling and exploring future scenarios for economic growth and development, based in the research and data arm (DEC) of the Bank.
+Previoulsy, I spent almost 15 years as an economist at the World Bank and the International Monetary Fund where I worked on economies across Europe, Asia, and the Middle East and spent time in the Bank's research department (DECPG) on Global Modeling and Analytics and Global Macroeconomics Teams, which are responsible for forecasting, modeling and exploring future scenarios for economic growth and development.
 I co-authored the 2015/2016 Global Monitoring Report that featured a chart listed by the New Yorker as one of the Four Charts that Defined the World in 2015 [(Link)](http://goo.gl/0gRo9B).

-I also served as chief economist at two start-up financial services firms, mostly recently at a quant hedge fund (2014-15) where I worked on integrating US and global macro forecasts into reversion and momentum strategies to generate high and low frequency signals for a range of asset classes, particularly U.S. and global equities.
+I also served as chief economist at a quant hedge fund where I worked on integrating US and global macro forecasts into reversion and momentum strategies to generate high and low frequency signals for a range of asset classes, particularly U.S. and global equities.

-I completed my PhD at the London School of Economics where my doctoral thesis was a comparative political economic study of the implementation of the 1988 Basel Accord and was published by Routledge in 2008.
+I completed my PhD at the London School of Economics and have taught at McGill, LSE, and Georgetown.

 ## Some links to my work and social media
 [Twitter](https://twitter.com/brycequillin)